TajaKuzman/Achademio/README.md

 Please note that the results are based on a generative language model and require careful consideration before being used -- make sure to read all outputs carefully and use common sense when making use of them.
 If your initial text is hard to understand or contains many errors, the model might interpret the text incorrectly, so always check whether your statement still holds.
 It could also happen that the generated text would omit negation and by that change the meaning of the sentence, so make sure to check the output before using it.

 The assistant should be used for improving the style of the text that you have written by yourself and verified facts based on trusted sources, and not for generating new statements (please consider that big blocks of generated text might come from a published work and using them without citing the work would be plagiarism).

+## License

+MIT License

+Copyright (c) 2023 Taja Kuzman

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.